Sandy Tait: Preston North End

+Tottenham Hotspur and Croydon

 After playing 76 matches Tait moved on to Tottenham Hotspur in the Southern League.
 While with Preston Tait was known as "Terrible Tait" a reference to his ferocious tackling and took his football very seriously but always played the game to the rules and was never booked.
 The full back joined the Spurs making his debut at left back at Millwall Athletic in a 3–1 win on 2 September 1899 and made 32 appearances in 1899–1900 when Tottenham were Southern League champions.
 Tait played at left back in all 8 FA Cup ties and was a member of the Lilywhites 1901 FA Cup Final winning side v Sheffield United after a replay.
 In 1900–01 Tait made 22 appearances in the Southern League as Tottenham finished 5th.
 Tait was also a regular for the Tottenham side playing in the Western League.
 Tottenham rose to runners up in the Southern League in 1901–02 when Tait made 26 appearances.
 Tait made 25 appearances scoring one goal, a penalty in a 3–1 win v New Brompton, during 1902–03 when Tottenham finished 4th in the Southern League.
 Tait continued to play in the Western league side that ran alongside the Southern League matches.
 Tottenham were runners up in the Southern League in 1903–04 when Tait made a further 25 appearances.
 In season 1904–05 Tait made another 25 appearances at left back scoring one goal a penalty in a 2–0 win v Watford.
 In season 1905–06 Tait made 27 appearances scoring one goal as Tottenham finished in 5th place.
 Tait was the regular left back again in 1906–07 making 24 appearances as Tottenham reached 6th place in the Southern League table.
 In 1907–08 Burton took over as the left back restricting Tait to a single appearance in the Southern League side.
 Tait was captain of Tottenham during the latter part of his career at White Hart Lane.
 He had excellent positional sense and a football brain.
 He was not especially fast but his tackling ability carried him through.
 He gave Spurs eight seasons of sterling service playing a total of 349 first team games, which comprised 207 in the Southern League, 78 in the Western League, 15 in the London League, 14 in the Southern and District Combination League and 35 in the FA Cup, with five goals in all competitions.
 He later moved on to Leyton first as a player then manager before finishing his career as manager of Croydon Common for whom he also made a few South Eastern League and London League appearances.